avaisan/parkrun-statistics/cdk/README.md

 cdk destroy --all
 ```
 3. Provision infrastructure using `deploy-infra` workflow.
-4. Connect to database, run schema updates and populate tables.
+4. Run scraper locally, export data from database as json and save files to S3 data bucket.
-5. Deploy backend with `deploy-backend`.
+5. Deploy API with `deploy-api`.
 6. Deploy frontend with `deploy-frontend`.

 ### Security, monitoring
 - Frontend is deployed to S3 for ease of deployment and cost savings.
 - S3 is only accessible from CloudFront distribution.
+- API is only accessible from frontend domain.
 - Logs, metrics go to CloudWatch so identifying access and usage patterns is doable.